Open

 Activities funded

-- Business continuity planning and emergency response planning.
+- Business continuity and emergency response planning to prepare for and manage disruptions.

-- Operational efficiency and process improvement, including transition to digital platforms.
+- Operational efficiency and process improvement projects, including transitions to digital platforms.

 Eligibility

-- The business must be incorporated or a sole proprietorship established for two or more years with annual revenues exceeding $30,000.
+- The business must be incorporated or a sole proprietorship that has been established for at least two years with more than $30,000 in annual revenues.

 Who is eligible?